RichardMidnight/diskutil/README.md

 # diskutil
 Disk Utility for Linux

-This is trying to simplify managing disks in linux.
+Simplify disk management in linux.
 It is modeled off apple's diskutil.

-NOTE, THIS IS NOT STABLE.
-IT IS VERY MUCH IN DEVELOPMENT.
+NOTE, THIS IS IN DEVELOPMENT.
 USE AT YOUR OWN RISK!!

 # Install